gennovative/micro-fleet/docs/concepts/dependency-injection.md

 }
 ```

-The underlying DI engine is ["inversify"](http://inversify.io/) DI library.
-You can read its docs about other rules like resolving singleton instance,unmanaged parameters etc.
+The underlying DI engine is ["inversify"](http://inversify.io/) library.
+You can read its docs about other rules like resolving singleton instance, unmanaged parameters etc.

 ## Resolve dependencies

 Later in your code, you have many ways to resolve the dependencies:

 - Via <a name="automatically-resolved">automatically-resolved constructor parameter</a>, this is the RECOMMENDED way.
 However the class must be also registered to DC.
-This topic is covered in depth in a section below:
+This topic is covered in depth in a section [Resolve hierarchical dependencies chain](#resolve-hierarchical-dependencies-chain):

     ```typescript
     import { inject, injectable } from '@micro-fleet/common'